outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - entities in a dependency loop where each supplies an input that the other needs (like a security product from a security product provider and a software resource product like a cloud server provider, where each product is not supplied by the other entity) offer an opportunity to take out both entities & their dependencies while conflating root cause & minimizing impact
     - meta cause:
       - dependencies (like security/deployment tools of security provider) of the same type/level of dependencies for other entities (security provider product)
+    - balance structures
+      - a position with the most contradictions is the most balanced position
     - combination structures
       - a meta cause injected in a causal loop can cause cascading conflated outages where structure & source is difficult to determine
         - examples